kumahq/kuma-website/docs/docs/dev/deployments/multi-zone.md

 * Between control plane and zone ingress from other zone.
 * Between control plane and zone egress (when present).
 * Between zone egress (when present) and zone ingress from other zone.
-* Zone egress (when present) is down.
+* All Zone egress instances of a zone (when present) are down.
-* All zone ingresses of a zone are down.
+* All zone ingress instances of a zone are down.

 When it happens:
 * Communication and operation within each zone is unaffected.